 Blessed with two beautiful rivers, Krishna and Godavari, Andhra Pradesh also has the Bay of Bengal to its west, and it boasts of a coastline of 972km, the longest in the country.
 This state is widely advertised as the Kohinoor of India by the tourism department.
-The state is most visited for its world famous Tirupati temple.
-Srisailam Mallikarjuneswar temple is another famous Shiva shrine and is one of the 12 Jyotirlinga temples in India.
+The state is most visited for its world-famous Tirupati temple.

 Home to picturesque mountains, unexplored passes, tranquil lakes and famous monasteries, Arunachal Pradesh is an amazing destination for an amazing holiday.
 Arunachal Pradesh is the perfect state for you if you wish to explore the tribal culture and the simplicity of their exquisite beauty.
 Among all the states in India, it is the most sparsely populated.
 Its amazing array of flora and fauna, in a unique habitat with glaciers, high altitude meadows and sub-tropical forests add to the charm of the beautiful state.

 A treasure trove of natural beauty and diverse history, Assam is one of the least explored regions in the country, lending it an immaculate, untouched aura that will allure you.
 A land of wild forests, mighty rivers, and acres and acres of tea plantations, Assam, located in North East India, has a breath-taking landscape and is on the list of the top biodiversity hotspots in the entire world.
-A veritable paradise, Assam shares international borders with both Bangladesh and Bhutan and boasts of its vibrant culture and scenic beauty, as well as its historic significance.
 One of the most beautiful states in India, Assam is the gateway to the enchanting and unexploited northeastern part of the country.
 With the majestic Brahmaputra river, magnificent hills, its rich flora and fauna and wildlife, the state is a tourist paradise.

 A land where Buddha once lived, a land of monasteries, Bihar is visited by huge number of Buddhist followers as well as tourists of other faiths all round the year.
 Its association with Buddhism and Jainism makes it a must visit place for peace seekers, for people who like to feel the rural touch along with tribal culture and glorious past.

-Renowned for its scenic diversity and its cultural and traditional history, Chhattisgarh is slowly growing into one of India’s most popular holiday destinations.
-The oldest tribes of India dwell here, some of them for almost 10,000 years.
+The oldest tribes of India dwell in Chhattisgarh, some of them for almost 10,000 years.
 A blend of culture, arts and religion of the local and tribal people, Chattisgarh exhibits the instance of ancient India.
-Still in its nascent stage though, Chhattisgarh is one of those off-the-beaten-track tourist spots in India that are slowly gaining more popularity through word-of-mouth.
 Home to plenty of gushing waterfalls, ancient temples and monuments, dense forests, a veritable sprinkling of flora and fauna, and a culture that is still reminiscent of the age-old history and traditions of the state, Chhattisgarh has everything you could possibly be looking for in an ideal tourist spot where you can make memories that will last you a lifetime.